jimhigson/oboe.js-dissertation/main/main.md

 simultaneously as they create.
-Conway notes that an artisan works by transform-in-place "start with the working material in place and you step by step transform it into its final form," but software is created through intermediate proxies.
+Conway notes that an artisan works by transform-in-place "start with the working material in place and you step by step transform it into its final form," but software is created through proxies.
 He attempts to close this gap by merging programming with the results of programming [@humanize pp.8-9].
 If we bring together the medium and the message by viewing the result of code while we write it, we can build in a series of small, iterative, correct steps and programming can be more explorative and expressive.
-Running the tests subtly, automatically hundreds of times per day isn't merely convenient, this build noticeably improved the quality of the project's programming.
+Running the tests subtly, automatically hundreds of times per day isn't merely convenient, this build process noticeably improved the quality of the project's programming.

 Integration tests are not run on save.
-They intentionally simulate a slow network so they take some time to run and I'd already have started the next micro-task by the time they complete.
-Oboe is version controlled using git and hosted on github.
+They intentionally simulate a slow network so by the time they complete a programmer will have already context-switched to the next micro-task.
+Oboe's source is version controlled using git and hosted on Github.
 The integration tests are used as the final check before a branch in git is merged into the master.